avela0317/avela0317.github.io/index.md

 ---

 ### Tableau Project Portfolio
-*Note: the following links will take you to my tableu public site where all of these data visualization workbooks are hosted.*
+*Note: the following links will take you to my Tableau public site where all of these data visualization workbooks are hosted.*

 **[World_Demographics_Animation](https://public.tableau.com/profile/avela0317#!/vizhome/World_Demographics_Animation_16100566502730/WorldDemographics):**
 <br/>An animation dashboard displaying life expectancy and fertility rate by country.
 Playing the animation will show the changes from 1960-2013.